 The red color symbolizes energy, passion, and determination.
 This color is associated with the traditions and culture of Japan, where the brand originated.
 The white symbols on the red background create a clear contrast, making the emblem more memorable.

-The logo reflects the brand’s strategic positioning, which does not prioritize one direction at the expense of another.
+The logo reflects the brand’s strategic positioning, which does not prioritize one direction over another.
 The company aims to make its products accessible to Japanese and English-speaking customers worldwide, emphasizing its international status and dedication to meeting the needs of diverse cultures.